ASE A1 Engine Repair Practice Test

 Answer D is wrong.
 Both technicians are correct.

-8. A FWD vehicle's steering wheel and dashboard vibrate with the brake pedal applied and the transmission placed into gear.
+8. A FWD vehicle's steering wheel and dashboard vibrate when the brake pedal is applied, and the transmission is placed into gear.
 The MOST likely cause of this vibration is:

 • A. A clogged catalytic converter.